 To import a DO-NOT-CONTACT list go to Settings ->Exclusions and then you’ll be able to switch between Prospects and Companies views and import accordingly.

-3. Set up your domain settings
+3. Set up your DNS settings

 After integrating your email address it’s really important to take appropriate precautions regarding the deliverability of your domain.